jlangr/geektone/README.md

 Notes longer than one measure not yet supported.
 Sharps / flats in key signature are not ordered appropriately.
 No bass clef
+Doubling / halving of dotted notes not supported (no arbitrary ties)

 ## Samples